 - having poor blood flow or swelling in the legs

-- having injured skin (from an injury, insect bite, or allergic reaction)
+- having a skin injury, such as an insect bite or abrasion

-- having a bacterial infection on the skin
+- having a bacterial infection that affects the

-- wool and other irritants that trigger your symptoms
+- wool and other irritants that may trigger your

 - using harsh soaps